AccuWeather insight: Southern Californian vs. Australian Wildland Fires

-Monitoring wind threats in California
+Monitoring stressors in California

-Dry winds
+Stressor: Dry winds

-Example: Storm develops offshore from Southern California, paired with high pressure centered over the West.
+Scenario: A storm develops offshore from Southern California, paired with high pressure centered over the West.
 This can bring high-velocity winds, which may pose fire risk even in the most urban areas of L.A.
 [1]

-Gusty conditions, low humidity levels
+Stressor: Gusty conditions paired with low humidity levels

 Combustible material

 The January 2025 conditions in California resembled the conditions leading up to the 1980 South Australian bushfires: Late February 1980 saw a virtually rainless summer, parlayed with a very wet spring in 1979 prior to the drought conditions.
-Then 3 years later, February 16th, 1983 was an absolute disaster in South Australia — half a million acres or 2,080 kmburned, killing 75 people.
+Then 3 years later, February 16th, 1983 was an absolute disaster in South Australia — half a million acres or 2,080 km2 burned, killing 75 people.
 [9]

 Areas that need strategic preparation

 The interior Northwest and the northern Rockies face wildfire risk: Washington, Oregon, Idaho, Montana, Northern California and northern Nevada may confront exposures because fires are always reasonably expected in times like June or the first half of July.
 However, this “region’s peak of wildfire activity” is usually July into early September.”
-[10]
+[10] Many of these areas likely already have scheduled “prescribed burns,” or intentional power outages, especially in conditions of severe drought and extreme weather like Australia can experience.

 The Florida Peninsula can experience brush fires in the spring with any drier-than-average conditions.
 [11]